sebastian-software/babel-preset-edge/readme.md

   imports: "auto",

   // Prefer built-ins over custom code.
 This mainly benefits for modern engines.
+  // As we are using the new "usage" mode for `preset-env` we automatically include
+  // all polyfills required by the generated code.
+Damn smart.
   useBuiltIns: true,

   // JSX Pragma.
 Default: Use React